infoxchange/docker-forklift/README.md

 background and prints a command to SSH to it.
 It is up to the user to stop the container when no longer needed.

+#### SSH Troubleshooting

+Sometimes you will see the following message:

+    Timed out waiting for SSH setup.
+You can still try the command below but it might also indicate a problem with SSH setup.

+The message is fairly self explanatory, but how to investigate further if the command doesn't work?

+First run `docker ps`, which gives a list of running containers.
+Note the container id of the container that forklift started, then run `docker logs <container_id>`.
+This will give you more information about what has happened inside the container.

 ### Recycler

 Forklift can clean up old containers and images on your system.
 By default